-Perhaps not stunning news given his 5.95 ERA in 43 innings, but it still didn't sit well with teammate and fellow reliever Tyler Clippard, who didn't deny that Storen is struggling or that the demotion won't serve him well over the long haul.
-But Clippard has some theories as to why Storen never could get on track this season.
+Perhaps not stunning news given his 5.95 ERA in 43 innings, but it still didn't sit well with teammate and fellow reliever Tyler Clippard.
+Clippard doesn't deny that Storen is struggling or that the demotion won't serve him well over the long haul, but he does have some theories as to why Storen never could get on track this season.
 He wasn't shy in sharing those thoughts late Friday night, and in particular focused on the signing of new closer Rafael Soriano.

 “I think there’s a lot of things that led to this that could’ve been prevented.
 You know, you basically send a guy a message this offseason for having one bad game that he’s not the guy for the job.
 He’s only human.
 I mean, it’s going to get to anybody."

 The bad game is in reference to Storen's ugly blown save in Game 5 of the NLCS against the St. Louis Cardinals last season.

 “He hasn’t had to deal with a lot of adversity.
 He came up and had unbelievable stuff.
 He had success right away.
 Came in last year, coming off of a surgery, and pitched huge games for us in a 98 win season.
 Picked me up when I was struggling in September.
 Picked our team up in the playoffs.
 Had one bad game.
 Eight months later, you get to a point where he’s struggling and you turn the page on him, you send him down.
 It’s not necessarily turning the page on him because I think he needs to go down and regroup, get out of this environment, take a deep breath and regather himself.
 So I think it’s going to help him.